shaysugg/Notes/iOS-study/RW Expert Swift/Core Concepts.md

 print(classPointA.x) // affected, prints 10.0
 ```
 ### Difference 3: Scope of mutation
+By declaring a struct as a `let` we forbid any forms of mutation on it.
+For the classes however we can't assign an entire new class to that variable but we can have mutations on its properties.
 ### Difference 4: Heap versus stack
+the Swift compiler starts by allocating **everything** on the **heap** and then reasons about the object’s lifetime to determine whether it can be allocated on the **stack**.
 Stack allocations are orders of magnitude faster than heap allocations, this is where value types get their fast reputation.
+Here is how *majority* of classes and structs are allocated in memory:
 ![Heap VS Stack](attachments/heap-vs-stack.png)
 ### Difference 5: Lifetime and identity
-Value types, such as structures and enumerations, generally live on the stack and are cheap to copy.
-Values don’t have the notion of a lifetime or intrinsic identity.
-References do have lifetimes, and because of that, you can define a deinit function for them.
+Value types, such as structures and enumerations, generally live on the stack and are cheap to copy. **Values don’t have the notion of a lifetime or intrinsic identity.** References do have lifetimes, and because of that, you can define a `deinit` function for them.
 They also automatically have an identity because they reside at a specific place in memory you can use to identify them.

 Note: It’s possible to give a value type identity by specifying a unique property attribute.
-The Identifiable protocol, which adds a Hashable (and Equatable) id property, does this.
+The Identifiable protocol, which adds a `Hashable` (and Equatable) id property, does this.
 The SwiftUI framework defines property wrappers, such as @State, which among other things imbue lifetime into simple value types
+## Other notes
+- Instance methods secretly pass in self.
+* The mutating instance methods of value types pass inout self.